Operation Auca: Attack

-On January 8 the missionaries waited, expecting a larger group of Huaorani to arrive sometime that afternoon, if only to get plane rides.
-Saint made several trips over Huaorani settlements, and on the following morning he noted a group of Huaorani men traveling toward Palm Beach.
-He excitedly relayed this information to his wife over the radio at 12:30 p.m., promising to make contact again at 5:30 p.m.
+On January 8 the missionaries waited, expecting a larger group of Waorani to arrive sometime that afternoon, if only to get plane rides.
+Saint made several trips over Waorani settlements, and on the following morning he noted a group of Waorani men traveling toward Palm Beach.
+He excitedly relayed this information to his wife over the radio at 12:30 p.m., promising to make contact again at 4:30 p.m.

-The Huaorani arrived at Palm Beach around 3:00 p.m., and in order to divide the foreigners before attacking them, they sent three women to the other side of the river.
+The Waorani arrived at Palm Beach around 3:00 p.m., and in order to divide the foreigners before attacking them, they sent three women to the other side of the river.
 One, Dawa, remained hidden in the jungle, but the other two showed themselves.
 Two of the missionaries waded into the water to greet them, but were attacked from behind by Nampa.
 Apparently attempting to scare him, Elliot, the first missionary to be speared, pulled out his pistol and began firing.
 One of these shots mildly injured Dawa, still hidden, and another grazed the missionary's attacker after he was grabbed from behind by one of the women.
-Accounts differ on the effect of that bullet.
-Missionaries interpreted the testimonies of Dawa and Dayuma to mean that Nampa was killed months later while hunting, but others, including missionary anthropologist James Yost, came to believe that his death was a result of the bullet wound.
-Rachel Saint did not accept this, holding that eyewitnesses supported her position, but researcher Laura Rival, a critic of the expedition, suggests that it is now commonly believed among Huaorani that Nampa died of the wound.
-The other missionary in the river, Fleming, before being speared, desperately reiterated friendly overtures and asked the Huaorani why they were killing them.
-Meanwhile, the other Huaorani warriors, led by Gikita, attacked the three missionaries still on the beach, spearing Saint first, then McCully as he rushed to stop them.
-Youderian ran to the airplane to get to the radio, but he was speared as he picked up the microphone to report the attack.
-The Huaorani then threw the men's bodies and their belongings in the river, and ripped the fabric from their aircraft.
+The other missionary in the river, Fleming, before being speared, desperately reiterated friendly overtures and asked the Waorani why they were killing them.
+Meanwhile, the other Waorani warriors, led by Gikita, attacked the three missionaries still on the beach, spearing Saint first, then McCully as he rushed to stop them.
+Youderian made it to the airplane and turned on the radio to report the attack but was speared while waiting for Shell to pick up the call.
+The Waorani then threw the men's bodies and their belongings in the river, and ripped the fabric from their aircraft.
 They then returned to their village and, anticipating retribution, burned it to the ground and fled into the jungle.